PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Human-Centered Artificial Intelligence/Interface_Design.md

 **Did you do the full course already?
 Make sure to get the certificate an upload it to GitHub and evidence it in both your worklog and learning log!**

 Want more information?
 Here's a [good article with some concise universal guidelines!](https://www.interaction-design.org/literature/topics/ui-design)

-## 4) Defining User Stories
-Before we can create our prototype, we first need to define what would make up our vertical slice using **user stories** after which we are going to build a prototype using Adobe XD!
-Tomorrow in class, we're going to demonstrate our vertical slice prototype to our classmates and gather feedback!

-A vertical slice is essentially the core of your application prototyped and only that.
-For you that will mean that you design the interaction around how you are going to use the deep learning algorithm; which is going to do the computer vision magic.

-The following video will explain this concept in more detail!
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jQg27pFGmWA" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-So, we already made the algorithm which contains our core functionality and the database.
-But doing the programming to actually create the real application is something outside the scope of this project.
-However, the UI and UX is something we can test already for our envisoned applications.
-So, to start designing the UX; and UI, we need to know what the user needs and wants to do, which is where user stories come in.

-Watch following video:

-<div style="position:relative;height:0;padding-bottom:56.25%"><iframe width="640" height="360" src="https://www.linkedin.com/learning/embed/software-design-developing-effective-requirements/user-stories?autoplay=false&claim=AQEdMXouytUZwgAAAX2AJ9-QmZzRCVyggq0_gN4OsER1UeDvyb5vFXysEBbnj6yt4EIp7yyj-OKCujqvYam9qXfkZQ-mElXZwAN8um3FRffnKPRW07gamB8f41ZYCfz4tfHrepnMK2V_w0JA8gjvBfYeqnbzM7SabbIV_vAM6qYV2hS4AwSyMoA8CuXJGvSd8G-nwe0tigTADllj-jyPOtf7WqWeeg9dt5Jkt0OSiZ8Ue9T_yQ-iDzGKZArn1o9vNPTnNYYPzvgHxWtMe1FnF7LZ6dz9eqBmEqf8O4lYLMFKJOAB8PBLgty5DqH03DNikHgNo5jmw2Um_VV6D8E-fpgEn9McdPm9Pg-xm3XYqw_kje8Wz7SWgoxOU1hL3NLUsCcwsLm1e_diDmqNTPPI265PXEVNvRX_dTloFPVszs6-CdScGS0kzNtdrQsdSkQKNU8hhnkxJa30PjqxUuht1Ea2bti3ToKoz-5xxX_HScFTcqZ0m0t-yXY4smGcUEiUg24iPvfuTWajxdAesd7VYPJb5KrHG3TiLbXBvkU9tq4yXPz5qobW1LDUvIfuyViPNSolyI6OwHDhp3nLVTFfY63K6uoGPeGevNt3CV47mgeYVetj0vaHOKJuJWrqBlYyt9ypazXKiWUd7kMy6cm6fH1juEvADa5ouLzsw62LIurCJ44obFtVwrnjn2pciMq3hvQd_miKrlS7j9Fk6WPUmlPXAk19AJYyhHJTzFez52syx_xa_hM&lipi=urn%3Ali%3Apage%3Ad_learning_content%3BrPd%2FRTAHQxifYD2luO6XRA%3D%3D&licu" mozallowfullscreen="true" webkitallowfullscreen="true" allowfullscreen="true" frameborder="0" style="position:absolute;width:100%;height:100%;left:0"></iframe></div><p><strong><a href="https://www.linkedin.com/learning/software-design-developing-effective-requirements/user-stories?trk=embed_lil">User-stories</a></strong> from <strong><a href="https://www.linkedin.com/learning/software-design-developing-effective-requirements?trk=embed_lil">Software Design: Developing Effective Requirements</a></strong> by <strong><a href="https://www.linkedin.com/learning/instructors/neelam-dwivedi?trk=embed_lil">Neelam Dwivedi</a></strong></p>

-So, say I have a beer label scanning algorithm, then I want to just build a prototype screen of how the user would see a beer bottle, what information he has, what can he do with that core functionality?
-My user might be able to click on a pop-up which automatically googles that specific beer or presents him a suggestion of some native library of beers so I can get more information.
-Or I can save the beer, and add to my library of beers I consumed; with that I may be able to give it a review containing a score, a description and a taste profile (also for ourselfs so we can gather data to imrove the UI and maybe sell users more beer).
-And every time I scan that beer again, those interaction options will pop-up.
-So, as a user I:
-- can scan beer bottle labels;
-- can save the label;
-- can review the beer *by assigning a score, description and taste profile*;
-- can buy beers based on my taste profile.

-Now, **open your HCAI design document, create a section called 'User Stories' and start creating your own user stories.** Use bullet points to list the user stories.
-Tomorrow in class, we're going to demonstrate our vertical slice prototype to our classmates and gather feedback!
-So make sure to have finished your user stories before the end of the day so you can do some user tests (peer reviews in this case) tomorrow!

-**Upload your document to Github!**

 ## 4) Proto.io: Create a vertical slice for your wireframe prototype
 Now, use the skills you learned so far to create a vertical slice of only the screen(s) where you computer vision algorithm is actively used in Proto.io.